kubernetes/website/content/en/blog/_posts/2018-12-04-kubeadm-ga-release.md

 - You're a **new user** who wants to take Kubernetes for a spin. kubeadm is the fastest way to get up and running on [Linux machines](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).
 If you're using [Minikube](https://github.com/kubernetes/minikube) on a Mac or Windows workstation, you're actually already running kubeadm inside the Minikube VM!
 - You're a **system administrator** responsible for setting up Kubernetes on bare metal machines and you want to quickly create Kubernetes clusters that are secure and in conformance with best practices but also highly configurable.
 - You're a **cloud provider** who wants to add a Kubernetes offering to your suite of cloud services. kubeadm is the go-to tool for creating clusters at a low level.
-- You're an **organization with special needs**.
+- You're an **organization that requires highly customized Kubernetes clusters**.
 Existing public cloud offerings like [Amazon EKS](https://aws.amazon.com/eks/) and [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) won't cut it for you; you need customized Kubernetes clusters tailored to your hardware, security, policy, and other needs.
 - You're creating a **higher-level cluster creation tool** than kubeadm, building the cluster experience from the ground up, but you don't want to reinvent the wheel.
 You can "rebase" on top of kubeadm and utilize the common bootstrapping tools kubeadm provides for you.
 Several community tools have adopted kubeadm, and it's a perfect match for [Cluster API](https://github.com/kubernetes-sigs/cluster-api) implementations.

 All these users can benefit from kubeadm graduating to a stable GA state.

-### kubeadmn survey
+### kubeadm survey

 SIG Cluster Lifecycle has put together a survey for kubeadm.
 It's available at [https://bit.ly/2FPfRiZ](https://bit.ly/2FPfRiZ).
 The purpose of the survey is to collect community feedback about kubeadm for the sake of future improvement.